reedhedges/AMRISim/BUILD.md

     AMRISIM_RELEASE         Build with optimizations enabled and debugging disabled.
 This is the default state.

+    AMRISIM_RELEASE_NATIVE  Same as AMRISIM_RELEASE but also adds -march=native -mtune=native compilation
+                            flags to optimize for the build system.
+Use this if just running AMRISim on the same local machine that you are building it on.

-    AMRISIM_PROFILE         Build with profiling enabled with -pg; analyze later with gprof.
+    AMRISIM_PROFILE_GPROF   Build with profiling enabled with -pg; analyze later with gprof.

+    AMRISIM_PROFILE_TRACY   Build with profiling enabled for the "Tracy" tool.

+    AMRISIM_SANITIZERS      Build with address and undefined behavior sanitizers enabled.
+(ARIA and stage are also built with the same flags.)

+    AMRISIM_STACKPROTECT    Build with stack protection compilation flags.
+(ARIA and Stage are also built with the same flags.)

     prefix                  Installation directory base (default is /usr/local)